Trust Administration Our Practice is Your Solution.

 How Is Trust Administration Different from Probate in Pleasanton?

-Trust administration and probate are both processes involved in the management of a person's estate after their death, but they differ significantly.
-Trust administration occurs privately, without court supervision, unless disputes arise or legal intervention is requested.
+Trust administration and probate both handle a person’s estate after their death, yet they differ widely.
+Trust administration moves forward privately and usually without court oversight, unless an issue calls for legal review.

 What Should a Trustee Do First After the Grantor's Death?